Home Paraquat

 Paraquat is highly poisonous, and the U.S. Environmental Protection Agency says just “one sip can kill.”
 Because of its toxicity, the EPA limits the herbicide’s use to licensed applicators for commercial use.
 There are no paraquat products licensed for homeowner use.

-Paraquat should never be used around:
+Paraquat should not be used around:

 • Cotton